Guided or Self-Guided - Which Should I Choose?

 - How to stop and get to shore quickly and efficiently

-- How eddy in and out of current
+- How to eddy in and out of current

 - How to position their watercraft when approaching hazardous bends

-- How to recover from a mishap in moving water
+- How to execute self-rescues in moving water

 For those uncertain regarding any of the above, please choose a Guided Adventure instead.